google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

 By preventing a page transition, you can retain the credential information while verifying its authenticity.

-## Authenticate by sending a request via AJAX
+## Authenticate by sending a request

-To authenticate the user, deliver credential information to your server via an AJAX request.
+To authenticate the user, deliver credential information to your server via `fetch()`.

 On the server side, create an endpoint (or simply alter an existing endpoint) that responds with HTTP code 200 or 401, so that it’s clear to the browser